 For places that are a little more buggy (jungle, jungle by the beach, basically if you are anywhere except just out at dinner), then get something a little heavier like Deep Woods Off.

-Hiking Sandals– Most hiking you do will end with a waterfall.
+Hiking Sandals– Most hiking you do will end with a waterfall or beach.
 So you want to be able to get wet, yet not be annoyed if you’re not dry.
 But you also want good tread.

 Cards, small games, other things to entertain.
 For 3 weeks in Costa Rica, there will be plenty of rainy evenings where you play inside.